brandbarr/frontend-dev-exercises/github-getter/README.md

 While this is a relatively open-ended exercise, please abide by the following rules and requirements...

-1. Write your app using either a) "vanilla" javascript or b) React.js.
+1. Start your app using a Create React app.
 Lodash (included) is the only other additional library allowed.
 1. Do not spend more than four (4) hours on this task, unless you'd like to write both a vanilla and React version of the app.
 In that case, you'll be allowed (8) hours.
 1. Some files have been created for you in advance – `app.js`, `styles.css` and `index.html` – but edit as you see fit.
 1. `index.html` contains three elements: one for the search term, one for the results, and one for an overlay.
 Update as you wish.